The truth is, some types of birth control -- but not all -- are linked to clotting problems. And some of those raise your chances more than others.

 Rare but Dangerous

 Blood clots are rare, even among birth control users.
-The rate for getting clots is about 0.3% to 1% over 10 years for a woman on the pill.
+The rate for getting clots is about 0.3% to 1% over 10 years for a woman on the pill - a lower rate than that of the vaginal ring and patch.
+For combination oral contraceptives, the rate is higher.
 You're much more likely to have blood clots during or after pregnancy.

 A clot in the vessels moving blood up from your legs is called deep vein thrombosis (DVT).
 It can break off and travel to the lungs.
 A clot in the vessels that bring blood into your lungs is known as a pulmonary embolism (PE).
 PE can be deadly because it could stop blood from getting to your lungs.